Data protection policy

 The customer is aware that, in light of the current state of technology, no full data protection can yet be guaranteed in data transmissions via internet.
 As a result, and in terms of security of any data posted on the internet, the client takes full responsibility.
 For this reason, data subjects are at liberty to transmit their data to us via alternative options, e.g. per telephone.

-Lapp places great value on their customers‘ trust.
-That is why Lapp is glad to answer any questions regarding the processing of personal data.
-For any queries not sufficiently dealt with in this data protection declaration or if customers request further in-depth information, please contact Matthias Walliser, the company’s data protection officer, at u.i.lapp(at)walliser-datenschutz.de
+LAPP places great value on their customers‘ trust.
+That is why LAPP is glad to answer any questions regarding the processing of personal data.
+For any queries not sufficiently dealt with in this data protection declaration or if customers request further in-depth information, please contact Matthias Walliser, the company’s data protection officer at datenschutz(at)tercenum.de

 Certified Data Protection Officer (UDIS)